• The First Sunday after Pentecost 10:00 AM Rite II June 15, 2025

 Then, facing the Holy Table, the Celebrant proceeds

-Preface for Epiphany
+Preface for Pentecost

 Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: